-Read the permit application on our website that outlines the requirements.
+When permit applications open early March 2024 they will have the full requirements listed to apply.
 Generally, you need 2-3 acres of land or at least 50m from any house.
 If you can’t satisfy all requirements, that doesn’t necessarily mean you will not get a permit.
 Call us on 0429640715 and we can assist you.

 Yes, you can nominate another property, provided you have consent from the landowner.

 The 2023 permit costs $85.
-Rest assured we will give you back the value of your permit cost in fireworks value when you shop with us.
+When the season opens in March 2024 we will have an update on the cost.
+Rest assured Bright Star will give you back the value of your permit cost in fireworks value when you shop with us.

 Yes, this mostly applies to needing 100m from spectators fallout requirement for rockets.
 You may still be able to get a permit as long as they give you permission.